algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/Managements/WeeklyReports/week5.md

 ## Plan for Next Week

 - Document
-    - Finale review for the Technical Specifications.
+   - A last review of the Technical Specifications.
    - The User Manual should be complete.
    - The README should be done.

 - Filter / Recommendation system
    - The user can get a dish using the current wine and get wine using the current cheese.

 ## Conclusion
-The documentation is quickly finished and only a few reviews remain.
+Most of the documentation is now complete, with only a few final reviews pending.